hexawyz/exo-app.io/index.md

 ![Screenshor from Task Manager running Exo](images/Screenshot-TaskManager-Exo-Resources.png)

-As you can see on the screenshot above, Exo memory consumption is pretty reasonnable, topping at about 53 MB of exclusive memory, while handling more devices and combined features than a software you would use for a single device.
+As you can see on the screenshot above, Exo memory consumption is pretty reasonnable, topping at about 55 MB of exclusive memory for the background service, while handling more devices and combined features than a software you would use for a single device.